 Competitors shall be disqualified if the rescue tube and manikin become separated.
-Competitors shall not be disqualified if the rescue tube slips during the tow so that the manikin is secured only under one arm, provided that the rescue tube was "secured correctly" originally and the mouth and nose of the manikin are maintained above the surface.
+Competitors shall not be disqualified if the rescue tube slips during the tow so that the manikin is secured only under one arm, provided that the rescue tube was "secured correctly" originally, and the mouth or nose of the manikin is maintained above the surface.

-In judging whether the mouth and nose are above the surface, officials shall disregard the bow wave or wash created by the competitor or the manikin.
+In judging, officials should focus on the nose of the manikin.
+Officials shall disregard the bow wave or wash created by the competitor or the manikin.
 "Surface" means the horizontal plane of the surface of a stillwater pool.